EmilyLow/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM stands for Document Object Model.
+It forms a representation of a webpage's html and css, in the form of a tree of nodes, which can then be accessed and altered by Javascript (or a similar language).
+The original HTML and CSS don't change.
+Basically, the DOM is how Javascript interacts with a webpage.

 2. What is an event?

+An event is an object created in the DOM when a user interacts with a webpage, such as clicking the mouse or pressing a key or copying text.
+The event object carries information about the nature of the event, such as which key was pressed.
+Basically, events are actions taken by the user.

 3. What is an event listener?

+Event listeners notice when a specific event occurs on a specific element of the page, and respond to it by calling a callback function.

 4. Why would we convert a NodeList into an Array?

+NodeLists lack all array methods (though they do have .forEach).
+So, if you want to use a method such as .reduce or .map on a set of data in a NodeList, the data first needs to be converted into an Array.

 5. What is a component?

+A component is a reusable piece of code, a building block, made of HTML, CSS, and Javascript that creates a functional piece of a webpage.
+That same piece can then be used multiple times, with different input data.

 ### Git Set up